matzhaugen/personal_website/src/lib/posts/fan-wu-en.md

 2. After all this they only find a 89.1% match between their Megahit sample and the database sample.
 In light of the fact that monkey DNA and human DNA are 96% [similar](http://www.differencebetween.info/difference-between-human-and-monkey-dna), 89.1% is not very impressive.

+3. The discovery has no statistical significance test or uncertainty associated with it.
+No null hypothesis is introduced, presumably because even formulating such a hypothesis is an immense challenge.
+For example, one would have to compute the combined likelihood that all snippets that form a contig are in fact contiguous.
+Not an easy task.
+The paper seems to rely on Megahit.
+But the field is well aware of these shortcomings.
+As [O'Rawe et al. (2015)](https://www.cell.com/trends/genetics/fulltext/S0168-9525(14)00209-1) say: *Several statistical studies have tried to measure error rates for basic determinations, but there are no general schemes to project these uncertainties so as to assess the surety of the conclusions drawn*.

-3. They claim that their whole novel genome was actually 29,903 nt long, whereas their Megahit sample was 30,474 nt long.
+4. They claim that their whole novel genome was actually 29,903 nt long, whereas their Megahit sample was 30,474 nt long.
 What happened to the 500 nt difference?

-4. There is no control used in this experiment, e.g. a sample from a healthy person, presumably because they have no idea which contig to select.
+5. There is no control used in this experiment, e.g. a sample from a healthy person, presumably because they have no idea which contig to select.
 Let's not forget that they threw away the 1 million contigs Trinity found (with no justification other than it didn't match the target).
 They did use controls in the PCR test, however, but not a healthy person, only a positive control (with no description of what a positive control is) and water.

-5. What guarantees are there that the assembled contigs are in fact contiguous?
-The paper seems to rely on Megahit.

 Interesting side notes
 -----------------------